I have learned a lot about prayer over the years. This is the season of life I am in right now.

 Our first response when we are tired and frustrated should be to refocus on the Lord and not our circumstances.

-We try to be in a Spirit of prayer throughout the day.
-Pray Without Ceasing is a post on that subject.
+We try to be in a Spirit of prayer throughout the day, because building faith at home is very important to us.